 While it’s true that the Norway winter temperature can go down to -25°C or even -40°C in Svalbard or higher in the mountains, that’s not the case everywhere.
 On the west coast, the winter temperatures often stay around zero.
-That’s thanks to the warm Gulf Stream, which is bringing milder climate to that part of the country.
+That’s thanks to the warm Gulf Stream, which is bringing a milder climate to that part of the country.
 Norway winter weather can be easily changeable and much colder in other places, though, so dress accordingly if you plan to travel there.

 #12 You can explore the cute local Christmas markets

 December in Norway is full of fairy lights, the sweet smell of glogg and caramelized nuts, carols, and Norwegian sweaters.
-Scandinavian wintertime is lit up by millions of lights around the Christmas time.
+Scandinavian wintertime is lit up by millions of lights around Christmas time.
 You can find it all in the traditional Norwegian Christmas markets set up throughout the country.
 It’s a perfect spot to pick up some Norwegian gifts or souvenirs to take back home.

 #13 You don’t have to wake up early for the sunrise

 If you are a late sleeper but still want to see some of the stunning winter sunrises Norway can offer, you are in for a treat in Norway in winter!
-The days in winter are much shorter with the late sunrises happening even 12 am in Tromsø (until it gets completely dark).
+The days in winter are much shorter with the late sunrises happening even at 12 am in Tromsø (until it gets completely dark).
 It’s a perfect time for catching those dreamy photographs with several hours of the “golden hour”.